 The EPQ is highly valued by both employers and higher education institutions.
 It demonstrates your ability to manage your own learning effectively.
 Not only can it can give you a competitive edge in making applications to employment or higher education, you will also deepen your understanding in an area that really interests you, since you choose your topic.

+Careers support and future destinations

+UCAS applications

-Careers support and future destinations UCAS applications Ensuring NUAST students can access undergraduate courses at the very best universities is a key priority for the academy.
+Ensuring NUAST students can access undergraduate courses at the very best universities is a key priority for the academy.
 As a small, specialist academy we can offer the care, support and guidance students need to ensure they apply for the right courses, jobs or higher apprenticeships.

 To ensure that our students receive the very best advice and guidance when applying through UCAS, we have teamed up with the University of Nottingham admissions team.
 They are providing training, advice and support to our students and staff, offering an invaluable insight into how to deliver the very strongest applications.

-In addition we have an experienced school leader as our pastoral Head of Post 16.
-Andrew Edwards oversees the induction, mentoring and academic progress of our students along with his mentor team.
-Andrew also leads the UCAS process and employment/higher apprenticeship applications.
-Apprenticeships The unique nature of the courses offered by NUAST mean that our students are well equipped to access university or higher apprenticeships.
+In addition, we have an experienced school leader as our pastoral Head of Post-16 and another experienced member of staff, Mrs Bassett, as Head of Careers.
+Andrew Edwards oversees the induction, mentoring and academic progress of our students along with his mentor team along with Mrs Bassett.
+This team also leads the UCAS process and employment/higher apprenticeship applications.
+Every student has access to the powerful Unifrog and Kudos careers programmes and every student will be offered a 1-1 interview with an independent careers advisor.

+Apprenticeships

+The unique nature of the courses offered by NUAST mean that our students are well equipped to access university or higher apprenticeships.
 Unlike with UCAS, the pathway to securing a higher apprenticeship requires specialist knowledge and support.
 At NUAST we not only have the experience to guide our students through that process but can use our unrivalled links with local business to access the very best apprenticeship opportunities in the region.

 With so many of our business partners regularly visiting us, every day at NUAST is a potential job interview.
 Since opening in September 2014, we have already had students offered positions through enrichment activities and company placements.

-How to apply We are currently accepting applications for September 2020 for Year 12 students.
+How to apply

+We are currently accepting applications for September 2020 for Year 12 students.

 We understand that choosing the right academy is a very difficult decision.
 We would encourage you to come and meet us before making a final decision.
 The Head of Sixth Form will always endeavour to be available to meet you.

 By meeting one of the team, you can talk through any questions you might have and we can provide you with all the latest news regarding the exciting enrichment activities and industry links that make NUAST such a unique academy.

 The actual application process for a Year 12 place at NUAST is very straightforward.
 You can apply directly for Year 12 places through our website.

 We look forward to hearing from you soon.